TeskaLabs/asab/doc/asab/log.rst

 Logging of obsolete features
 ----------------------------

-It proved to be important to inform operators about features that are going to be obsoleted.
+It proved to be essential to inform operators about features that are going to be obsoleted.
 ASAB offers the unified "obsolete" logger.
-This logger can be used to indicate that particular feature is marked as "obsolete" thru logs.
+This logger can indicate that a particular feature is marked as "obsolete" thru logs.
-Such a log message can be then "grepped" from logs in a uniform way.
+Such a log message can then be "grepped" from logs uniformly.

-It is recommended to include `eol` attribute in the `struct_data` of the log with a YYYY-MM-DD date/time of the planned obsoletion of the feature.
+It is recommended to include `eol` attribute in the `struct_data` of the log with a `YYYY-MM-DD` date/time of the planned obsoletion of the feature.

-Hint: We suggest to automate detection of the obsolete warnings in logs so that the operations are informed well ahead of the actual removal of the feature.
-The string to seek for in logs is " OBSOLETE ".
+Hint: We suggest automating the detection of obsolete warnings in logs so that the operations are informed well ahead of the actual removal of the feature.
+The string to seek in logs is " OBSOLETE ".

 Example of the use: